songpoemHQ/songpoem.github.io/_pages/index.md

 ---
 seo_title: "Remote Technology Solutions | Align Your Business with Market Trends - Songpoem Labs"
-title: "We are a team of Engineers, Marketers and Designers dedicated to your Business success"
+title: "Accelerate product development in limited budget."
 description: "We listen to a song.
 It reduces our stress, boosts creativity, and improves focus.
 We enjoy it.
 A poem is a few words organized in a way that has a powerful meaning.
 New songs keep coming, just like new challenges and opportunities.
 At Songpoem Labs, we believe in boosting business productivity through the art of programming.
 Lets compose succes"
-excerpt: "Be ready for the trends consumers are adopting with our tailormade solutions. #letscomposesuccess"
+excerpt: "We are a team of Engineers, Marketers and Designers dedicated to your Business success. #letscomposesuccess"
 keywords:
   - business solutions
   - competitive advantage